 Our certification programs cover the following categories:

-- WPA2™ (Wi-Fi Protected Access 2): Wi-Fi wireless network security - offer government-grade security mechanisms for personal and enterprise
+- WPA2™ (Wi-Fi Protected Access® 2): Wi-Fi wireless network security offers government-grade security mechanisms for both personal and enterprise environments

-- EAP (Extensible Authentication Protocol) - An authentication mechanism used to validate the identity of network devices (for enterprise devices)
+- EAP (Extensible Authentication Protocol): A set of authentication mechanisms used to validate the identity of network devices in the enterprise

-- Protected Management Frames: Wi-Fi CERTIFIED WPA2 with Protected Management Frames extends WPA2 protection to unicast and multicast management action frames, which will play an increasing role in emerging applications
+- Protected Management Frames: Wi-Fi CERTIFIED WPA2 with Protected Management Frames extends WPA2 protection to unicast and multicast management action frames, which is playing an increasing role in advanced Wi-Fi applications

 - TDLS (Tunneled Direct Link Setup): Allows network-connected devices to create a secure, direct link to transfer data more efficiently

 - WMM® (Wi-Fi Multimedia™): Support for multimedia content over Wi-Fi networks enabling Wi-Fi networks to prioritize traffic generated by different applications using Quality of Service (QoS) mechanisms.
 WMM certifies products which implement technology defined in the WMM Technical Specification.